syncfusion-content/wpf-docs/wpf/Maps/ShapeType.md

 ## Add shapes using map element collection

-You can provide input as a Geo points collection in sample to draw multiple shapes in a single layer.
-You can also add more shapes using the `MapElements` property of the layer.
+You can provide input as a Geo points collection to draw multiple shapes in a single layer by using the `MapElements` property of shape layer.
 There are three types of shapes available in map element.

     1.MapPolygon
     2.MapPolyline
     3.MapCircle

-### Polygon
+### MapPolygon

+You can add polygon shape on map using `MapPolygon` class and provide Geo points collection to `Points`.
 Polygon shape type defines a group of land, water bodies, and other features with a spatial extent.

 {% tabs %}
 {% highlight xaml %}